Okanagan home values have been volatile since 2021. Values have recently been flat.

 Meanwhile, the total active listings are trending upward.
 They are at their highest level in three years.

-Prices of new homes have begun to drop, and some new construction homebuyers might find they will have paid much more than the most recent buyers in their development.
+Prices of new homes are on a long-term downward trend, and some new construction homebuyers who locked in their price in 2022-23 might find they will have paid much more than the most recent buyers in their development.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes